 Our Adoption Story

 I went to the website and saw a bossy-looking seal point Siamese Mix.
-She had once been a pet, but like so many, was not neutered, and when she came home pregnant, she was tossed out by her owner and lived in the streets in Spain.
+She had once been a pet, but like so many, was not neutered.
+When she came home pregnant, she was tossed out by her owner and lived in the streets somewhere in Central Spain.
 She was picked up by a local lady, had three kittens and was taken in by a foster in Barcelona, where she raised her kittens.
 All kittens had found homes, but as so often, the mother was still waiting.

 So, I made an application and waited for the home check.
-As we live in an area that is considered “remote”, the home check in person never happened, but after many phone conversations with our contact, the sending of photos and videos of our apartment and garden, and intense questioning about how the cat would live with us (cat lives indoors, is allowed everywhere except food preparation areas, can go out into private garden in the day) we signed an adoption contract and paid the adoption fee, and a flight was booked for Leia.
+As we live in an area that is considered “remote”, the home check in person never happened.
+After many phone conversations with our contact, the sending of photos and videos of our apartment and garden, and intense questioning about how the cat would live with us (cat lives indoors, is allowed everywhere except food preparation areas, can go out into private garden in the day) we signed an adoption contract and paid the adoption fee, and a flight was booked for Leia.

 I hurried home after work, picked up my boyfriend and got our large pet carrier, a couple of bowls, dry food and water, and we went on the long but very joyful drive to Hamburg Airport.
 We arrived a little early, and I excitedly paced around arrivals – we’d had contact with our flight guardian, and while we were driving, she kept me updated by text messaging.
 But I had never seen her before, but then, I thought there wouldn’t be too many people arriving with pet carriers.

 Finally… a woman with a small pet carrier appeared.
 I waved, and one moment later, we had a very dopey cat and her passport.
 I just looked into the carrier – there was a sleepy Siamese in it, looking somewhat different than in the pictures, but I fully trusted this was our cat!
 When we were back in the car, we tried to transfer our new kitty from the tiny soft carrier to our larger cat carrier, but Leia showed no interest in anything.